-Piracy is a popular subject and anywhere in the world where pirates were active you will find information about them in local museums.
+Piracy is a popular subject, and anywhere in the world where pirates were active you will find information about them in local museums.
 Some of the most exciting new information on this subject has come from salvage work on the wrecks of two pirate ships, the Whydah and the Queen Anne's Revenge.
-Information about the wrecks is given below, but the most up-to-date details can be found on the projects' websites.
+Information about the wrecks is given below, but the most up-to-date details can be found on the projects' Web sites.
 Books, however, are still one of the best ways to learn more about pirates.
 Good sources include original texts written by people who lived with pirates and also modern research.

-THE EXPEDITION WHYDAH SEA LAB AND LEARNING CENTER Over 100,000 artifacts from the WHYDAH have been found and many are exhibited in the Expedition WHYDAH Center in Provincetown, Massachusetts, USA (above).
+THE EXPEDITION WHYDAH SEA LAB AND LEARNING CENTER

+More than 100,000 artifacts from the Whydah have been found, and many are exhibited in the Expedition Whydah Center in Provincetown, Massachusetts.
 Displays in the museum also tell the story of the discovery of the wreck.
-The WHYDAH is still being salvaged, and, in the summer months, visitors can see new treasures being brought in from the wreck and watch artifacts being conserved.
+The Whydah is still being salvaged, and, in the summer months, visitors can see new treasures being brought in from the wreck and watch artifacts being conserved.

 THE WRECK OF QUEEN ANNE'S REVENGE In 1717, Blackbeard acquired a French merchant ship, La Concorde.
 He renamed it Queen Anne's Revenge and returned to North Carolina together with pirate Stede Bonnet in the Adventure.
-It seems that Blackbeard then ran the Revenge aground, tricked Bonnet and escaped on the Adventure with the treasure.
+It seems that Blackbeard then ran the Revenge aground, tricked Bonnet, and escaped on the Adventure with the treasure.
 In 1996, a wreck was found at Beaufort Inlet, North Carolina.
-Items found so far include cannons, anchors, and sections of the hull.
-The evidence points to the wreck being that of the Queen Anne's Revenge.
-To confirm their theories, divers hope to find the ship's bell, which is inscribed with the ship's details.
+Items found so far include cannons, anchors, sections of the hull, and the ship's bell, dated 1709.
+The evidence indicates that the wreck is that of the Queen Anne's Revenge, but there is as yet no conclusive proof.

-The barnacle-encrusted anchor is about 4 m (14 ft) long when the med it to the mark out a grid so that the site can be mapped.
+The barnacle-encrusted anchor is about 14 ft (4 m) long.